Doaa Al Zamel: Journey to Europe

 On September 6 2014, Al Zamel and Bassem boarded an overcrowded Egyptian fishing trawler with approximately 500 other refugees and migrants.
 Al Zamel was 19 years old at the time of the journey and could not swim.

 During the journey, the people smugglers forced the passengers to change boats several times.
-As they still were 16 hours distant from Italy, the smugglers told the passengers to change boats one final time, but the passengers refused.
-The smugglers then rammed the passenger's boat, knocking everyone into the sea, and shouting "Let the fish eat your flesh".
-All but about fifty people drowned in the first few minutes, Al Zamel survived by clinging to a children's lifebuoy that Bassem found.
-Some more fifty initial survivors started to drown over the next two days, and a man from Gaza gave Al Zamel his nine-month old granddaughter, Malak, pleading for Al Zamel to take hold of her.
+As they still were 16 hours away from Italy, the smugglers told the passengers to change boats one final time, but the passengers refused.
+The smugglers then rammed the passengers' boat, knocking everyone into the sea, and shouting "Let the fish eat your flesh".
+All but about fifty people drowned in the first few minutes; Al Zamel survived by clinging to a children's lifebuoy that Bassem found.
+Some fifty initial survivors started to drown over the next two days, and a man from Gaza gave Al Zamel his nine-month old granddaughter, Malak, pleading for Al Zamel to take hold of her.
 Both the grandfather and Bassem drowned shortly after.
 Then another family swam to Al Zamel and asked her to hold their 18-month old daughter Masa, which she did.

 After four days at sea, a merchant vessel found the survivors and took them on board.
 Al Zamel, Malak and Masa were three of only eleven people who survived the shipwreck.
 Malak died five hours after the rescue.